Solana Bridge:

 Centralized vs. Decentralized Bridges

 Bridges can be either centralized or decentralized.
 Centralized bridges may offer speed and convenience but require you to trust a third party with your assets.
-Decentralized bridges provide a trustless alternative where security is managed by smart contracts, making them a preferred option for users who prioritize control over their funds.
+Decentralized bridges provide a trustless alternative where security is managed by smart contracts, making them a better option for users who prioritize control over their funds.

 Potential Risks